-We don’t really know whether our sample mean is near the population mean.
+We don’t know whether our sample mean is near the population mean.
 However, we know that the sample mean is an unbiased estimate of the population mean.
-An unbiased estimate is one that doesn’t tend to be too high or too low.
+An unbiased estimate does not tend to be too high or too low.
 It’s correct on average.
 Confidence intervals are correct on average because they use sample estimates that are correct on average.
 Given what we know, the sample mean is the most likely value for the population mean.

 Given the sampling distribution, it would not be unusual for other random samples drawn from the same population to have means that fall within the shaded area.
 In other words, given that we did, in fact, obtain the sample mean of 330.6, it would not be surprising to get other sample means within the shaded range.

-If these other sample means would not be unusual, then we must conclude that these other values are also likely candidates for the population mean.
-There is an inherent uncertainty when you use sample data to make inferences about the entire population.
-Confidence intervals help you gauge the amount of uncertainty in your sample.
+If these other sample means would not be unusual, we must conclude that these other values are also plausible candidates for the population mean.
+There is inherent uncertainty when using sample data to make inferences about the entire population.
+Confidence intervals help gauge the degree of uncertainty, also known as the margin of error.

-If you want to determine whether your test results are statistically significant, you can use either P values with significance levels or confidence intervals.
+If you want to determine whether your hypothesis test results are statistically significant, you can use either P-values with significance levels or confidence intervals.
 These two approaches always agree.

 The relationship between the confidence level and the significance level for a hypothesis test is as follows:

 Confidence level = 1 – Significance level (alpha)

 For example, if your significance level is 0.05, the equivalent confidence level is 95%.

 Both of the following conditions represent statistically significant results: